-- 303. When a company becomes a New Zealand tax resident during an income year and the company is a party to a financial arrangement, the company may become subject to the FA rules.
-Note, it may be that the company was already within the FA rules because prior to becoming a New Zealand tax resident it carried on business in New Zealand through a fixed establishment and was a party to a financial arrangement for the purposes of that business. - 304.
-Where a company enters the FA rules as a result of becoming a tax resident in New Zealand, the company is treated as having: - assumed the accrued obligation to pay consideration under the financial arrangement immediately after the time at which it became tax resident; and - paid the market value that a contract to assume the obligation had at that time (s EW 37(2)). - 305.
-The deemed acquisition price will then be taken into account in any subsequent base price adjustment required under s EW 29. - 306.
-To the extent that the exemption from the FA rules for non-residents (s EW 9) previously applied, that exemption ceases to apply when the company becomes tax resident.
+- 314. When a company becomes a New Zealand tax resident during an income year and the company is a party to a financial arrangement, the company may become subject to the FA rules.
+Note, it may be that the company was already within the FA rules because prior to becoming a New Zealand tax resident it carried on business in New Zealand through a fixed establishment and was a party to a financial arrangement for the purposes of that business. - 315.
+Where a company enters the FA rules as a result of becoming a tax resident in New Zealand, the company is treated as having: - assumed the accrued obligation to pay consideration under the financial arrangement immediately after the time at which it became tax resident; and - paid the market value that a contract to assume the obligation had at that time (s EW 37(2)). - 316.
+The deemed acquisition price will then be taken into account in any subsequent base price adjustment required under s EW 29. - 317.
+To the extent that the exemption from the FA rules for non-residents (s EW 9) previously applied, that exemption ceases to apply when the company becomes tax resident. - 318.
+When a company ceases to be tax resident in New Zealand and the company is a party to a financial arrangement, generally it must calculate a base price adjustment for the financial arrangement as at the date of ceasing to be resident (s EW 29).
+If the base price adjustment is positive, it is income derived by the company in the year for which the calculation is made (s EW 31(3)).
+If the base price adjustment is negative, it is expenditure incurred by the company in the year for which the calculation is made, and a deduction is allowed for that expenditure (s EW 31(4)).